autonity/mainnet-gv-data/README.md

 # Important notes

 - Please do not use existing keys/addresses from previous genesises, instead generate new ones.
-- You have been issued with a new Mainnet UUID, which you should use for this submission (*not* the UUID that was used for submitting your Bakerloo data)
+- You have been issued with a new Mainnet UUID, which you should use for this submission (*not* the UUID that was used for submitting your Bakerloo data).
+- Please avoid using Hetzner IP addresses to prevent clustering with a single cloud provider (this will be checked too and you may be asked to resubmit your enode).
 - Please submit your data by no later than **Wednesday, 23rd July 2025**.

 # Step-by-step guide